Treating Addiction & Trauma

 Many clients who deal with addiction also suffer from a separate mental condition.
 In fact, it’s so common that we offer specialized Dual-Diagnosis Treatment to help clients properly manage their substance use disorder and other mental health issues.

-To learn more about our trauma-focused EMDR therapy, and our other evidence-based clinical techniques, please call
+To learn more about our EMDR treatment centers in Mississippi, and our other evidence-based clinical techniques, please contact Extra Mile Recovery today.